phetdam/market_research/README.md

 Shared general purpose code.
 Below is a list of modules and a brief description of what they do:

-__fast_plot:__ Wrapper around matplotlib that allows a flexible yet simply interface with the matplotlib.plot() function.
+ * __fast_plot:__ Wrapper around matplotlib that allows a flexible yet simply interface with the matplotlib.plot() function.
 Motivated by a need to quickly graph time series or two-dimensional data while offering a few graph customization options.

 ### options

 Contains options pricing models, mostly for the American or European flavor.
 List of modules and a brief descriptions of each:

-__bopm:__ Implemention of the original Cox-Rox-Rubenstein binomial tree options pricing model.
+ * __bopm:__ Implemention of the original Cox-Rox-Rubenstein binomial tree options pricing model.
 Plans to allow integration with stochastic volatility instead of constant volatility.

 ### rate_models

 Contains interest rate models.
-List of modeuls and a brief description of each:
+List of modules and a brief description of each:

-__short_rate_1f:__ Contains implementations for CIR and Vasicek one-factor interest rate models, as well as a very crude calibrating function.
+ * __short_rate_1f:__ Contains implementations for CIR and Vasicek one-factor interest rate models, as well as a very crude calibrating function.

 Note that this repository is a work in progress, and the contents and directory structure are subject to frequent changes.